franmer2/Fabric_NRT_US/Readme.md

 # Microsoft Fabric
 ## KQL Database

-In order to store the data we're going to retrieve and create "near real-time" reports, the KQL database is the ideal candidate here.
+In order to store data, we're going to retrieve and create "near real-time" reports, the KQL database is the ideal candidate here.

 To get started, sign in to the [Microsoft Fabric](https://fabric.microsoft.com) portal.

 [Create a new workspace](https://learn.microsoft.com/fr-fr/fabric/get-started/create-workspaces) in order to deploy the various services.

-Once in your newly created workspace, choose the "Real-Time Analytics" persona
+Once in your newly created workspace, choose the "Real-Time Analytics" persona.

 ![Persona](/Pictures/002.jpg)

-Click on the "+ New" button and then on "KQL Database"
+Click on the "+ New" button and then on "KQL Database".

 ![KQL](/Pictures/003.png)

-Give your KQL database a name and click on the "Create" button
+Give your KQL database a name and click on the "Create" button.

 ![Create](/Pictures/004.png)